elliotlarson/dev-notes/git-notes.md

 $ git rebase -i head~3
 ```

 This will open the last 3 commits in an interactive rebase.
 Each commit starts with the work `pick`.
-For the commit you want to change the message for, change `pick` to `reword`:
+For the commit you want to change the message for, change `pick` to `edit`:

 ```text
 pick 0d7dd56 Moving test helpers out into support file